MESSAGE FROM THE PRESIDENT & CEO

 COMPLIMENTARY FOR EVERY GUEST

 - Included with every ticket purchased, for a limited time, each guest will be provided with a one-time use mask, and the option for gloves.
-All individuals entering The Mob Museum must wear a mask while in the building.
+As mandated by the Governor of Nevada, all individuals entering The Mob Museum must wear a mask while in the building.

-- In compliance with CDC recommendations, children under 2 years of age and individuals with certain medical conditions will be exempt from this policy.
+- In compliance with CDC recommendations, cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.
 The Museum will have face shields available for those guests and visitors who are unable to wear a mask.